solvercaptcha/solvecaptcha-php/CONTRIBUTING.md

 # Contributing to solvecaptcha-php

-Thank you for considering contributing to the solvecaptcha-python!
+Thank you for considering contributing to the solvecaptcha-php!
 By contributing, you're helping improve the project and enabling others to benefit from your improvements.

 Here are a few guidelines to help you get started.